What Is a Contingent Beneficiary

 If you haven’t listed a beneficiary, state law applies to determine who received your money and how.
 In some cases, your money would come in the form of an estate payment for someone who passed away so call them the primary beneficiary.

-If your spouse died before you or passed away before you the proceeds of your insurance plan are distributed to your favorite charity of choice and your favorite non-profit is listed as a contingent beneficiary of your policies.
+If your spouse dies before you, the proceeds from your insurance plan will be directed to your selected charity, with your favored non-profit organization designated as the contingent beneficiary of your policies.

 Any court determines what money is best to get back but states apply laws that would govern how they are used.